 The strategic aims, policies and strategies for the Department are set by the Minister.
 The role of the Departmental Board is to support me, as the Accounting Officer, in establishing the necessary governance and assurance mechanisms to ensure effective and efficient delivery of Ministerial priorities and other statutory functions of the Department.
 In line with best practice, the operational procedures of the Departmental Board are kept under continuous review and a more detailed evaluation is conducted every few years.
 The last detailed evaluation was undertaken in 2016-17.
+The Board decided for the 2019-20 business planning year that the Departmental Business Plan and Risk Register would be 'rolled-forward' from 2018-19 due to extraordinary pressures relating to Departmental planning for EU Exit.
 The membership of the Board and attendance for the period is set out in the table below.